Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

     }
 ```

-The `ImporeCertificate` method requires management key authentication in order to execute.
+The `ImportCertificate` method requires management key authentication in order to execute.
 Under the covers it will call the `PivSession.AuthenticateManagementKey` method.
 That
 method will determine that the YubiKey is PIN-only, will request the PIN, obtain the
 management key, and authenticate.
 While the `KeyCollector` must obtain the PIN, it will